It’s Time to Address the Damage of a ‘Criminal’ Digital Reputation (with Jordan Hyatt). Collateral Consequences Resource Center.

 Sarah Lageson, Megan Denver, and Justin Pickett.
-2018.
+2019.
 “Privatizing Criminal Stigma: Experience, Intergroup Contact, and Public Views about Publicizing Arrest Records.”
-Forthcoming in Punishment & Society.
+Punishment & Society 21(3):315-341.

 Sarah Lageson.
 2018.
 Policy Essay: The Politics of Public Punishment.
 Criminology & Public Policy 17(3): 635-642.

 Sarah Lageson and Shadd Maruna.
 2018.
 “Digital Degradation: Stigma Management in the Internet Age.”
 Punishment & Society 20(1):113-133.